 Is it all a commentary on the importance of faith or family ties?
 It’s tough to say when the bookend narration is so rambling and inconclusive.
 It’s messages are also mixed with Japanese folklore for some reason.
 In the end this all poses too many questions without any answers.
 Plenty of folks watching have time for a standard tale of bloody vengeance but this really isn’t focused enough to deliver in that department.
 The story as a whole is far too meandering and they should have spent time creating one decent villain instead of including several unconvincing ones.
 The scenes of everyday drama are what the film-makers involved seem to be best at, so some more characterisation would have helped.

-Plenty of folks have time for a standard tale of vengeance, but this isn’t focused enough to deliver in that department.
-The narrative is far too meandering and they should have stuck with one decent villain instead of several unconvincing ones.
-The scenes of everyday drama are what the makers seem best suited for.
-The moments that are meant to be unsettling just devolve into uncreative deaths full of shaky editing, and the cuts showing the evil in basement try and add some supernatural flavour but get old fast.
-Eva and her buddies just don’t get enough party time together.
-This might have worked well as a team up against sinister forces in the right hands.
-You’ve seen the rip roaring tales of revenge done elsewhere along with those more sombre versions, if that’s your thing it’s probably best to re-watch them instead.
+The moments that are meant to be unsettling devolve too quickly into uncreative death scenes and there’s far too much shaky editing.
+The cuts showing the evil in basement coming alive do add some supernatural flavour along the way but they get old really fast.
+Eva and her buddies just don’t get enough party time together which is a missed opportunity.
+This might have even worked well as a story about college kids teaming up to fight the forces of evil in the right hands.
+You’ve seen the rip roaring tales of revenge done elsewhere with a cheeky tone, and there are also plenty of films that choose a more sombre route.
+If that’s your kind if thing it’s probably best to re-watch those instead.